dormakaba Modern Slavery Statement 2020/21

 General risk assessment as part of materiality process

-As part of the company’s process for defining the material topics of its sustainability strategy until 2021, dormakaba focused on the results of a study-based impact assessment of sustainability topics along its value chain.
+As part of the company’s process for defining the material topics of its sustainability strategy, dormakaba focused on the results of a study-based impact assessment of sustainability topics along its value chain.
 The aim was to concentrate efforts where dormakaba can have the most impact on sustainable development.
 The analysis included dormakaba data from procurement, sales, production and human resources.
 This was overlaid with over 50 risk indicators from social hotspot databases, the World Bank and the Organisation for Economic Co-operation and Development (OECD).
 The impact assessment showed that the potential impacts for the topic forced or compulsory labor are evaluated as below medium with a balanced impact distribution along the value chain.
 Geographically, the general risk is seen as high in China, India, Taiwan and Hong Kong.
 However, the industry exposure along the value chain is lower than the average risk.

 Human rights due diligence